Skip to main content

 5

 Examines the many ways that social interactions positively and negatively influence our health, and vice versa.
-Considers why such influences are important to understand, how one measures them, what recent research has shown, and explores how they relate to other health determinants, both biological and cultural Offered: jointly with BIO A 523.
+Considers why such influences are important to understand, how one measures them, what recent research has shown, and explores how they relate to other health determinants, both biological and cultural.
+Offered: jointly with BIO A 523.

 Course Name